visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 These suggestions are based on a spelling dictionary built from indexed titles and search keywords.
 It can recognize common missing, extra, or misplaced letters without scanning page and document text during the search.
 A suggestion is only shown when the corrected search is expected to return results.

+When enabled by an administrator, a search with no reliable spelling correction may offer a broader-search link with one word removed.
+This option is off by default.
+The link is only shown when that simpler search has results; the search does not silently replace the words entered by the user.

 ## Search Keywords

 Administrators can configure ACF field names that should be treated as search keyword fields.